Warren Parrish: Participation in Zion's Camp

+In 1834, Joseph Smith said he received a revelation from God, calling for a militia to be raised in Kirtland which would then march to Missouri and "redeem Zion."
+Parrish volunteered to join a group of about 200 men to form the militia, which became known as "Zion's Camp".
+Parrish and his wife Elizabeth left Kirtland with Zion’s Camp on May 4, 1834.

+Sadly, Parrish's wife Elizabeth died from cholera at Rush Creek, Clay County, Missouri on June 27, 1834.

 Mission to Missouri

-In September 1834, Parrish and Patten traveled throughout upper Missouri together "to preach the Gospel."
+In September 1834, Parrish and Patten traveled throughout upper Missouri together "to preach the Gospel".
 Patten reports that "we baptized twenty, during which time several instances of the healing power of God were made manifest."